 - Fights in the Workplace

-Regardless of the root cause of these occurrences, physical altercations in the workplace can result in nasty and in some cases life threatening injuries.
+Regardless of the root cause of these occurrences, physical altercations in the workplace can result in nasty and in some cases life-threatening injuries.
 Employers can reduce the risk of workplace violence by implementing procedures that allow employees to effectively share any grievances that they may have before a situation becomes overly heated.

 Because every work accident claim is unique, the process involved will differ from claim to claim depending on the circumstances and factors involved.
-This can include; if the accident occurred on or off company property, severity of the injury, length of suffering or debilitation associated with the injury, cause of the accident, and the extent of the employer’s negligence.
+This can include; if the accident occurred on or off company property, the severity of the injury, length of suffering or debilitation associated with the injury, cause of the accident, and the extent of the employer’s negligence.
 That being said, the general outline of the process will usually go as follows:

 - You hire a solicitor to act on your behalf for your workplace accident claim

 - An independent medical examination will be arranged by your solicitor

 - Your solicitor notifies your employer and your employer’s insurer of your claim

 - Your case is assessed, and liability is either accepted or denied as a result of the evidence presented